Fast Estimations of Hitting Time of Elitist Evolutionary Algorithms from Fitness Levels: Introduction

-The number of generations that an evolutionary algorithm (EA) takes to find an optimal solution for the first time is called hitting time~\cite{he2001drift,he2003towards}.
-Hitting time is one of the most important indicators for evaluating the theoretical and practical performance of EAs.
-An easy-to-use tool for estimating the hitting time of elitist EAs is the fitness level method~\cite{wegener2001theoretical,wegener2003methods,sudholt2012new,doerr2021lower}.
-This tool has been widely used to analyze EAs~\cite{antipov2018runtime,corus2020hypermutations,rajabi2020self,quinzan2021evolutionary,aboutaib2022runtime,malalanirainy2022runtime,oliveto2022tight}.
-This method works by splitting the search space into several ranks $(S_0, \cdots, S_K)$ based on fitness values from high to low, where the highest rank $S_0$ represents the set of optimal solutions.
+Hitting time is the minimal number of generations that an evolutionary algorithm (EA) takes to find an optimal solution \citep{he2001drift,he2003towards}.
+The mean hitting time is an important indicator for evaluating the performance of EAs.
+An easy-to-use tool for estimating the hitting time of elitist EAs is the fitness level method~\citep{wegener2003methods,sudholt2012new,doerr2024lower}.
+Its working principle is to divide the entire search space into ranks $(S_0, \ldots, S_K)$ according to fitness values from high to low, where the highest rank $S_0$ represents the optimal solution set.
 Each rank is called a fitness level.
-Then, the hitting time when an EA starts from the fitness level $S_k$ is bounded by $d_k$.
-The bound can be expressed in a linear form as follows:
+Then, the hitting time is estimated using transition probabilities between fitness levels.
+Due to its ease of use, the fitness level method has been widely adopted for analyzing the time complexity of elitist EAs~\citep{aboutaib2022runtime,doerr2022towards,malalanirainy2022runtime,muhlenthaler2022exact,oliveto2022tight,friedrich2023analysis,hevia2023theoretical,lehre2023runtime,rajabi2023stagnation,shahrzad2023accelerating,zheng2023theoretical,cerf2024population,dang2024level,doerr2024runtime,jin2024set,krejca2024flexible,lengler2025runtime}.
+The fitness level method is suitable for use to estimate an upper bound on the hitting time, but needs to be improved to estimate a lower bound \citep{doerr2024lower}.

+Recently, the fitness level method is formulated as a special type of drift analysis with fitness level partitioning \citep{he2025drift,he2025estimation}.
+According to this theory~\cite{he2025estimation}, the lower bound on the mean hitting time from any $X_k \in S_k$ to the optimal solution set $S_0$ (where $k=1, \ldots, K$) can be calculated from the transition probability and hitting probability: